 It's very easy for game designers to get wrapped up in design theories and ideas.
 But most game ideas need to be touched, felt, played and tested sooner rather than later.
 In this term, you’ll learn how to bring your ideas to life and find out what goes into making a fun and compelling game.

 Great ideas are a dime a dozen, being able to execute them well is more important.
 Using the concepts, processes and theories you’ve learned so far, you’ll learn how to validate and express your ideas then apply your new skills and knowledge of level and game systems design to tackle more complex level design problems and areas by creating your own playable game prototype in Unreal.

 Action and combat are an important part of many different games and genres.
 This term is about learning how to design and create great AAA combat and action games for PC and consoles.
 You'll take all of the theory and basic understanding of the Unreal engine which you have learned in previous terms and really learn how to apply it to make an incredible game that you can show off in your portfolio.

 Take your game from idea to designing the game systems, to designing a fun level, to implementing it in Unreal so that others can play it using our custom toolkit for Unreal.
 You'll have all the assets and tools you need to build a game, even if you are not an artist or programmer.

 Portfolio projects: Shooter project GDD, and UE shooter project prototype

 This final term is dedicated to getting you job-ready!
 With your mentor’s guidance, you’ll polish your best work for your portfolio and learn how to develop your competitive edge, market yourself, and make the best possible impression in front of employers.
-You'll also receive additional 1-on-1 career support, portfolio reviews, and industry insights from CG Spectrum's Career Development Manager.
+You'll also receive additional 1-on-1 career support, portfolio reviews, and industry insights from CG Spectrum's Career Coach.

 Dive right into the full study pathway and be industry ready in 1 year.